 Some wedding dress codes may even ask that you wear black, like black and white only events.

 Luckily, black is a hue that works well in both formal and casual events.
+Check your wedding invitation for any notes on guest attire!

 While weddings will typically happen during the spring and fall months, they can happen any time.
 The weather is another factor you will need to consider when you are selecting a wedding outfit.